MBB-team/VBA-toolbox/_wiki/statistical-models.md

 - **`RFT_main.m`**: this is a generic call to 1D-RFT, which can be tailored to any user-specific application.
 It deals with different sorts of random fields, namely: Gaussian, Student's t or Fisher's F. It provides corrected p-values for set-, cluster- and peak- level inferences, and yields an output structure `out` that contains the complete list of corrected and uncorrected p-values (at each level of inference) for an exhaustive results report.
 NB: as for neuroimaging, cluster-level inference requires the specification of a "cluster-inducing" threshold (default corresponds to p=0.01 uncorrected).
 - **`RFT_GLM_contrast.m`**: this applies RFT to GLM-based contrast inference.
 As `GLM_contrast.m`, this function requires the specification of a design matrix (which is applied to a dimension orthogonal to samples of the random field, e.g., trials), a contrast vector/matrix and the type of summary statistics (i.e. "t" or "F") that ensues.
 We will describe an example application below.

+> There are two assumptions underlying RFT.
+The first is that the error fields are a reasonable lattice approximation to an underlying random field with a multivariate Gaussian distribution.
+The second is that these fields are continuous, with a twice-differentiable autocorrelation function.
+In practice, one simply has to ensure that the data are smooth at the chosen sampling resolution.
+This is why it may be preferable to convolve the data with a smoothing kernel prior to performing RFT analysis.
+Note that this operates a trade-off between the effective resolution and the power of the inference...

 Let us assume that our experiment consists in a 2x2 factorial design, with 8 trials per design cell (32 trials in total).
 On each trial, we measure some peri-stimulus response, e.g., a skin conductance response, which has 1000 time samples.
 We want to infer on when, in peri-stimulus time, there is a significant interaction of our two experimental factors.
 Thus, the GLM is applied across trials, at each time sample of the skin conductance response.
 First, the corresponding design matrix `X` and contrast `c` would look something like this:

 ```matlab